 For more than a century, the Utah Education Association has been dedicated to preserving and enhancing Utah public education.
-The UEA represents 18,000 active classroom teachers, retired educators, administrators, licensed educational support personnel and students in education programs at universities.
+The UEA represents about 18,000 active classroom teachers, retired educators, administrators, licensed educational support personnel and students in education programs at universities.

 UEA is governed by a president, vice president and board of directors each elected by their peer member educators.